39bigmarks/BigEngine/README.md

 BigEngine is a cross-platform, 2D and 3D game engine written in C# and Raylib.
 A side project I'll hopefully finish one day.

 ## Features
-- Open Source: Change anything you like.
+- Free and Open Source: Donate by buying it on Steam in the future!
-- Cross-Platform: Windows, MacOS, Linux (More if you edit it yourself)
+- Cross-Platform: Editor will run on Windows, MacOS and Linux, but can build games that can be played anywhere
-- Uses [Raylib](https://raylib.com/) under the hood
+- Uses Raylib: Uses [Raylib](https://raylib.com/) under the hood
 - 2D and 3D: Supports 2D and 3D project types.
-- VR Support: Good VR Support.
+- VR Support: Pretty good VR support.
-- Clean UI: A clean and consistent UI across the software.
+- Consistent GUI: A nice GUI across the software.
-- Visual Scripting: A unique take on visual coding inspired by Clickteam Fusion 2.5 and Scratch that is interchangeable with C#.
+- Visual Scripting: Unique take on visual coding inspired by Clickteam Fusion 2.5 and Scratch that is interchangeable with C#.
 - Customizable: Many different options to customize the look and feel of the editor.
 - Extensions: Supports extensions to add to the editor.
 - Lightweight: No setup .msi, no required dependencies, no useless (AI) features.
 Instantly get it up and running.